 - RAT CONTROL MULTIPLE CATCH LIVE TRAPS

 - LIVE TRAP LURES FOR RAT CAGE TRAPS

 - RAT AND MOUSE ULTRASOUND REPELLERS

-- RODENT REPELLING GRANULES AND SPRAY
+- RODENT PEST AWAY SPRAY

 Fall is the time of year when mother nature tells animals that winter is coming.
 This prompts animals to prepare for colder weather.
 This preparation includes eating more food, hoarding food and finding appropriate shelter.
 Animals can become a nuisance when they use our homes and apartments for their nesting.
 And throughout North America, there are many animals who will move in with us if we give them the chance.
 Among the more common to do this are rats and mice.

 Related articles: BATS FLYING SQUIRRELS MICE RACCOON SQUIRRELS